abrahamoshel/rucksack_problem/README.md

 you can also replace it with one of these items:
 ["onion rings"]

+,
+french fries
+you can also replace it with one of these items:
+["onion rings"]

+,
+french fries
+you can also replace it with one of these items:
+["onion rings"]

+, condiment, condiment, condiment, condiment, condiment, condiment, condiment, condiment, condiment, condiment, condiment

+ -----------------NEW SUGGESTION-----------------------

+french fries
+you can also replace it with one of these items:
+["onion rings"]

+,
+french fries
+you can also replace it with one of these items:
+["onion rings"]

+,
+french fries
+you can also replace it with one of these items:
+["onion rings"]

+,
+french fries
+you can also replace it with one of these items:
+["onion rings"]

+,
+french fries
+you can also replace it with one of these items:
+["onion rings"]

+,
+french fries
+you can also replace it with one of these items:
+["onion rings"]

 , condiment, condiment, condiment, condiment, condiment, condiment, condiment, condiment, condiment, condiment, condiment, condiment, condiment, condiment, condiment, condiment, condiment, condiment, condiment, condiment, condiment,